saj42saj-beep/ASC-CLD-ASCOF/1 Prepare Local CLD/Prepare Local CLD README .md

 https://www.ardengemcsu.nhs.uk/media/4362/cld-data-specification_release_2_mapping_may_2025_update.xlsx

+Includes logic to validate "Unit cost" and "Planned units per week" where the value will not cast to numeric(18,2) excludes blank as try_cast covers that (in the view)

 **VIEW**
 This code expects an object **CLD_R1_Raw** which is the CLD field spec plus a number of extra columns; populated from the CLD columns.